 Due to the increased demand for on-campus housing, new students are encouraged to consider the possibility of off-campus housing options.
 The Housing Office continually experiences the joy of seeing God's faithfulness in meeting the needs of students through His provision of housing both on and off-campus.
 The Housing Office maintains a list of off-campus rental opportunities in the area and is ready to assist in any way possible.
 Once a student has matriculated, the off-campus housing list can be accessed via CAMS Student Portal.
 To login, use just the username of your GCTS email address, which is typically the first letter of your first name and your last name. (e.g. John Doe’s username would be “jdoe”).
 Your password is your Student ID# (Unless you have changed it.)
 Once you complete the login, click on the Housing Opportunities link.

-If you have an apartment, home, roommate request, or live-in situation available in the area, and would like to have your listing added to the GCTS off-campus housing website, click here to access the Off Campus Housing Request Form.
-Please complete and submit this form to email@example.com.
+If you have an apartment, home, roommate request, or live-in situation available in the area, and would like to have your listing added to the GCTS off-campus housing website, click here to access the Off Campus Housing Request Form or complete the online form below.

 Forms and Floor Plans